Does your HIPAA security need a check up? Check out our list of myths and risks to see how your security measures up.

-HIPAA Security Audit Risks and Myths revealed here with an easy to understand visual break down.
-Based in San Diego, Network Antics’ offers local and national Risk Assessment support and an on-going relationship with our specialized proactive multiple mandate software.
-Contact us today to arrange a risk assessment.
+HIPAA security audit risks and myths are revealed here with an easy-to-understand visual breakdown.
+Based in San Diego, Network Antics’ offers local and national risk assessment support and an on-going relationship with our specialized proactive multiple mandate software.
+Contact us today to arrange an HIPAA security audit assessment.

 |I have to outsource the security risk analysis.

 |False.
 It is possible for small practices to do risk analysis themselves using self-help tools.
 However, doing a thorough and professional risk analysis that will stand up to a compliance review will requite expert knowledge that could be obtained through services of an experienced outside professional.

 |A checklist will suffice for the risk analysis requirements.

 |False.
 Checklists can be useful tools, especially when starting a risk analysis, but they fall short of performing a systematic security risk analysis or documenting that one has been performed.